DanieleF36/SE-II---Queue-Management-/README.md

 Please note that the specific request and response structures can vary depending on the authentication mechanism (e.g., token-based authentication or session-based authentication) and the requirements of your application.
 Additionally, you may want to consider security aspects such as token expiration and refresh mechanisms for security-sensitive applications.

-Altre
+Altre *
-GET /api/courses: route does not require authentication, it can still return a list of services or information about available services.
+* GET /api/courses: route does not require authentication, it can still return a list of services or information about available services.

-GET /api/services/<id>: request does not require authentication, it would return specific information about a service identified by <id>
+* GET /api/services/<id>: request does not require authentication, it would return specific information about a service identified by <id>

-POST /api/services/<id> request requires authentication, it typically means that the user is trying to make a specific modification or take action on the service identified by <id>
+* POST /api/services/<id> request requires authentication, it typically means that the user is trying to make a specific modification or take action on the service identified by <id>

-GET /api/servicesbycounter/:id  request requires authentication appears to be designed to retrieve information about the services available at a specific counter identified by :id.
+* GET /api/servicesbycounter/:id  request requires authentication appears to be designed to retrieve information about the services available at a specific counter identified by :id.

-api/nextCustomer/:id  request appears to be designed to retrieve information about the next customer to be served at a specific counter identified by :id.
+* Put/api/nextCustomer/:id  request appears to be designed to retrieve information about the next customer to be served at a specific counter identified by :id.

+  Database Tables *

+Table counter : (id,name)

+Table user: (id,email,username,name,surname,salt,passwword,role)

+Table service : (id,text,name,current numeric,last numeric,average time)

+Table servicebycounter : (id,counter,service,office_id)

+Table counterstats :(id,service,counter,date,number)

+Table servicestats:(id,service,data,number)